Past Events

 Delivered via Zoom

-Join Northwestern’s Center for Human-Computer Interaction + Design (HCI+D) for an engaging conversation about how we can partner with machines to think and talk about data to uncover truths and tell never-before-told stories.
-Fernanda Viégas and Martin Wattenberg will present their group’s human-centered research and design work aiming to make people-centered AI partnerships productive, enjoyable, and fair.
+Northwestern’s Center for Human-Computer Interaction + Design (HCI+D) hosted an engaging conversation about how we can partner with machines to think and talk about data to uncover truths and tell never-before-told stories.
+Fernanda Viégas and Martin M. Wattenberg presented their group’s human-centered research and design work aiming to make people-centered AI partnerships productive, enjoyable, and fair.

 Talk abstract: “Participatory Machine Learning” - How should people relate to artificial intelligence technology?
 Is it a tool to be used, a partner to be consulted, or even a source of inspiration?
 As technology advances, choosing the right human / AI relationship will become an increasingly important question for designers, technologists, and users.
 We will show a series of examples from the People+AI Research (PAIR) initiative at Google--ranging from data visualizations and tools for medical practitioners to guidelines for designers--that illustrate how AI can play each of these roles.
 But how do we decide which role is right for a given situation?
 Our answer rests on the idea of broadening participation in the construction, use, and evaluation of this technology.